-The best features of the Asus VG248QE are its response time of 1 ms and maximum refresh rate of 144 Hz, which means that the fastest moving images on your screen will be seen as they are intended and at the most fluid movement as is possible.
+The best features of the Asus VG248QE are its minimal display lag of only 2.3 ms and maximum refresh rate of 144 Hz, which means that the fastest moving images on your screen will be seen as they are intended and at the most fluid movement as is possible.
 Smearing of images will also be non-existent.

 Needless to say, you’ll need a matching graphics card that’s powerful enough to keep up with the speed of refresh rate that your monitor is capable of handling i.e at least 60 frames per second.
-Otherwise, you’re better off sticking to the Dell U2412M.
+Otherwise, you’re better off sticking to an IPS display like the Dell U2412M.
 In terms of improving your gaming performance, this is as good as it gets.

 Here’s a good picture of the Asus monitor in action.

 It uses a TN panel as opposed to an IPS panel though, so you should always be seated directly in front of the monitor for the best experience.
 If you like to lie down on your back while playing your other gaming consoles on this monitor, you’ll have to adjust the angles so that the color change will be minimal.

 Adjustability & Connectivity

 If you own any other gaming consoles or if you wish to use your home theater system with your monitor, you’ll be glad to know that this monitor can be used for any of those too thanks to the all-encompassing connectivity options that it is equipped with; HDMI, DVI, VGA, DisplayPort, with the exception of USB, but who needs that on a monitor anyway?

 This particular monitor additionally has great ergonomic features due to its flexible adjustability options.
 It can be tilted forwards and backwards, swiveled sideways, pivoted into portrait mode or have its height adjusted.